Ek03ansh/Advanced-Tor-NonTor-Traffic-Classification/README.md

 # Advanced-Tor-NonTor-Traffic-Classification
-This repository contains the detailed results for our research paper *Advanced Techniques for Tor-NonTor Traffic Classification*.
+This repository contains the detailed results for our research paper *Enhancing Tor-NonTor Traffic Classification Across Diverse Classifiers*.
 The **Results** Folder contains the results.

 The Results Folder consists of two main subfolders: **Scenario-A** and **Scenario-B**.
 Each subfolder contains files corresponding to different flow-timeout settings.